In this section you will find information including:

 So join us and our Siberian Husky family for a ride to remember and make your stay at Dinner Plain complete!
 Wrap up warm and well see you on the trail.
 Bookings 0408 359 413.
 Sleddog tours are limited so book early to avoid disappointment

 Is a fantastic and free activity for children, teenagers and adults alike.
 All you need is a toboggan and some snow and off you go!
-There is a toboggan run which is called 'The Peashooter' located next to the Cobungra Platter Ski Run at the Scrubbers End Overnight Carpark.
+There is a toboggan run at Cobungra Platter at the Scrubbers End Overnight Carpark.
 You can check the status of the toboggan run here Dinner Plain snow report

 Is a great way to explore Dinner Plain and its surroundings.
 Snowshoes are available for hire from Hoys Ski Hire in Dinner Plain.